Skip to content

 Lace-up

-- Cons: MUCH more time-consuming to attach/remove your bag.
+• Cons: MUCH more time-consuming to attach/remove your bag and to install/remove non-bolted top tube bags.

 Hook and Loop

-- Cons: The bag may move around a bit more which can cause some wear on the frame.
-We provide protective tape for each strap!
+• Cons: The bag may move around a bit more which can cause some wear on the frame.
+But we do provide protective tape with every strap-mounted frame bag!

 Maybe!
 Click here for our Careers page to see current open positions!